Understanding Composite Analytics

 - 90th percentile

-The position of a score within this scale helps show whether performance falls closer to lower, middle, or higher benchmark ranges.
+The position of a score within these ranges helps show whether performance falls closer to lower, middle, or higher benchmark levels.

 Missing Data or Excluded Groups

-You may sometimes see a message indicating that a group or location was excluded.
+You may occasionally see a message indicating that a group or location was excluded.

-This usually means that no surveys were completed for that entity during the selected time period, so a PX score cannot be calculated.
+This usually means that no surveys were completed for that entity during the selected time period, so a Composite result cannot be calculated.

 You may also notice gaps in the History view when no surveys were completed during certain months.